WICG/compression-dictionary-transport/README.md

     * The `sec-` prefix is there to ensure that requests are not attacker-generated.
     * Any new resource as a dictionary for that path would override older ones.
 When sending requests, the browser would use the _most specific path_ for the request to get its dictionary.
 * When the server gets a request with the `sec-bikeshed-available-dictionary` header in it:
+    * If the clent sent a `sec-fetch-mode: cors` request header then the dictionary should be ignored unless the response will have an `Access-Control-Allow-Origin:` response header that includes the origin of the page the request was issued from (`*` or matched against the `origin:` or `referer:`).
     * The server can simply ignore the dictionary if it doesn't have a diff that corresponds to said dictionary.
 In that case the server can serve the response without delta compression.
     * If the server does have a corresponding diff, it can respond with that, indicating that as part of its `content-encoding` header.
 There's no need to repeat the hash value, as there's only one.
       - For example, if we're using [shared brotli compression](https://datatracker.ietf.org/doc/draft-vandevenne-shared-brotli-format/), the `content-encoding: sbr` header can indicate that.
 * In case the browser advertized a dictionary but then fails to successfully fetch it from its cache *and* the dictionary was used by the server, the resource request should fail.
 * For browser clients, the response must be non-opaque in order to be decompressed with a shared dictionary.
-Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow:` header that makes the response readable by the document.
+Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow-Origin:` header that makes the response readable by the document.

 ### Dynamic resources flow

-* Shared dictionary is declared ahead-of time and then downloaded out of band using a `Link:` header on the document response or `<link>` HTML tag with a `rel=bikeshed-dictionary` type and appropriate `as` for the destination it is to apply to.
+* Shared dictionary is declared ahead-of time and then downloaded out of band using a `Link:` header on the document response or `<link>` HTML tag with a `rel=bikeshed-dictionary` type.
     * The dictionary resource will be downloaded with CORS in “omit” mode to discourage including user-specific private data in the dictionary, since its data will be readable without credentials.
     * It will be downloaded with “idle” priority, once the site is actually idle.
     * Browsers may decide to not download it when they suspect that the user is paying for bandwidth, or when used by sites that are not likely to amortize the dictionary costs (e.g. sites that the user isn’t visiting frequently enough).